-The Southeast Area Monitoring and Assessment Program is a cooperative state and federal program for collecting, managing, and disseminating fishery-independent data.
+The Southeast Area Monitoring and Assessment Program (SEAMAP) is a cooperative state and federal program for collecting, managing, and disseminating fishery-independent data.

 The Southeast Area Monitoring and Assessment Program (SEAMAP), which began in 1982, is a cooperative state and federal program for collecting, managing, and disseminating fishery-independent data in the southeastern United States.
 Scientists conducting surveys aboard research vessels collect the data.